arynyestos/TrainCarbonDefootprint/README.md

 - Real-time Data Updates: Instantly reflects the latest carbon footprint savings stored on the blockchain, ensuring real-time updates on the front end.

 ## Technology Stack
+- Smart contract development and testing: Foundry
+- Smart contract programming language: Solidity
-- Front-end Framework: React.js
+- Front-end framework: React.js
 - Styling: Tailwind CSS
 - Blockchain: Sepolia
-- Smart Contract: Solidity

 ## Future Improvements
 Of course, this is just a POC, which is why only five cities (i. e. ten possible routes) are provided and the carbon footprint data is stored in a JSON file; on a real use case not only would these data be stored on a database, but also the transactions would not be sent by the user on a web app, but perhaps by scanning a QR code inside the train through a mobile app, for instance.